 Calgary Home Upgrades Program

-The City of Calgary is offering three simple ways to help income-qualified Calgarians— homeowners and renters—save gas, electricity, and water, reduce utility costs, and improve home comfort and safety.
-These programs are delivered by Kambo Energy Group on behalf of The City of Calgary at no cost to income-qualified Calgarians.
-You can apply to one, two, or all three programs!
+The City of Calgary's Home Upgrades Program is offering three simple ways to help income-qualified Calgarians — homeowners and renters — save gas, electricity, and water, reduce utility costs, and improve home comfort and safety.
+These program streams are delivered by Kambo Energy Group on behalf of The City of Calgary at no cost to income-qualified Calgarians.
+You can apply to one, two, or all three streams!

 Apply for free home upgrades to reduce your gas, electricity, and water use, such as high-efficiency furnaces and toilets.
 Make your home more comfortable, safe, and affordable.